 Reb Peters Press is run by Rebecca Peters whose background is in fine art and printmaking.
-She started studying printmaking in 1998 and got her degree at the San Francisco Art Institute.
-In 2001, Rebecca started working as an intaglio printer, helping to edition works of art for a handful of fine artists.
+She earned her degree at the San Francisco Art Institute in printmaking in 2000 and then started working as an intaglio printer, helping to edition works of art for a handful of fine artists.

-In 2009, she opened Reb Peters Press with one 10x15 Chandler and Price press.
-She absolutely loves this life of designing, printing, and working with a variety of people in Portland, Oregon and across the county.
+She opened Reb Peters Press in 2009 with one 10x15 Chandler and Price press in Oakland before moving to Portland.
+She absolutely loves designing, printing, and working with a variety of people.

 Write us to make an appointment if you'd like to stop by and visit the shop in NE Portland.